 After September 11 2001, it became almost impossible to criticize police officer's misbehavior without prefacing comments with genuflections toward officer's relative "heroism."
 "They risk their lives for us every day," was the common refrain.

-Police officers are trained to approach potential threats with overwhelming force, and are outfitted with numerous safety technologies (vests, helmets, etc.) that make their on-the-job deaths much less likely than for, say, lumberjacks.
+Police officers are trained to approach potential threats with overwhelming force, and are outfitted with numerous safety technologies (vests, helmets, etc.) that make their on-the-job deaths much less likely than for say lumberjacks.
 Multiple officers provide backup frequently even for routine traffic stops.
-And harsh punishment of cop killers -- both ill treatment while in official hands and the threat of capital punishment -- creates dramatic incentives even for the worst bad guys to avoid killing a police officer.
+And harsh punishment for cop killers -- both ill treatment while in official hands and the threat of capital punishment -- creates dramatic incentives even for the worst bad guys to avoid killing a police officer.

 Here's a list compiled from federal sources concerning the relative danger of several jobs with higher-than-average fatality rates:

 Occupations more dangerous than being a police officer:

 Number of deaths per 100,000 employed Source: Bureau of Labor Statistics-Census of Fatal Occupational Injuries - 2012